IBM/db2ctl/README.md

   - pacemaker   (cleans pacemaker)
   - db2         (cleans db2) - TODO

-- status        (displays install status of all components, accepts optional args)
+- state        (displays install state of all components, accepts optional args)
-  - install     ((displays install status of all installed components)
+  - install     ((displays install state of all installed components)
-  - cleanup     ((displays install status of all cleanup components)
+  - cleanup     ((displays install state of all cleanup components)

 - version       (displays version info for the application) --json                (gives output in JSON)